 An indelible footprint of bad scholarship is to appeal to authority in non-technical matters.
 We may believe, with reasonable certainty, that, if all the scholars who study Coptic paleography of 4th century documentary texts date a tax return to the year 345 AD, then that authority is reasonable.
 But if a scholar writes something about what “all scholars” think, proposing that we should accept their authority as grounds to believe that (e.g.) Marxist economics is not true; the earth is flat (or not); Roman Catholicism is true (or false); or any statement which has no practical difference from the above, then we must immediately be on our guard.
 The consensus of scholars in every discipline in every period of history and every country in the world on every controversial subject bears an uncanny resemblance to the opinions of those non-scholars who control university appointments.
 So:

-7. Bad scholarship upholds the controversial political or religious views congenial to the funding authorities of the state in the time and place when it was written.
+7. Bad scholarship upholds the controversial political or religious views congenial to the funding authorities of the state in the time and place when the scholarship is written.

 And of course:

-8. Bad scholarship controverts the controversial political or religious views congenial to the funding authorities of the state in the time and place when it was written.
+8. Bad scholarship controverts the controversial political or religious views unwelcome to the funding authorities of the state in the time and place when the scholarship is written.

 Because good scholarship allows for these urgencies and relies on some structured methodology, rather than on the “clamour of the age”.